thomassabbe/drone-object-detection-using-haar-cascades/README.md

 safezonesize | ONLY FOR DEBUGGING USE: Default 50, but change this if debugging is enabled.This will print a rectangle on the screen as an indication if the cross-object would be above the drone. scantime | The time to scan for cross objects before def 'visual_algorithm' returns a radialdistance and direction theta. desiredcolor | The color of the object you want to detect.
-For example; red, because your cross-object should be red and not blue.
+For example; red, because your cross-object should be red and not blue. videosource | Parameter to import a video file instead of webcam live-feed.
+If empty or not found (video file), it will use webcam.

 ##### Example to determine the position of an object, with respect to the center of the camera frame:
-* `<visual_algorithm(2,50,"white")>`
+* `<visual_algorithm(2, 50, "white", '../folder/videosource.avi')>`
-Will scan 2 seconds for a white cross and return the radial distance to that object, in case it has been found.
+This request will make the function scan 2 seconds for a white cross (in videosource.avi) and return the radial distance to that object, in case it has been found.
+If debug has been enabled, then, every two seconds, a white bounding box should appear on the screen output.
 _DISCLAIMER!_ If no object has been found in the 2 second period, the definition will not stop until an object has been found.
 ##### Debug options
 * There is an option to enable text output in the runtime box and to display a live-view image of where the object is (the bounding box of the object), for every 'scantime' seconds.